MrTee99/examples-for-stackoverflow/publish-npm-tailwind-rollup-react/Readme.md

 Import to a project: <code>import { Hero } from "publish-npm-tailwind-rollup-react"</code>

-Result: The package does not include Tailwind CSS styles.
+Result: The package does not include Tailwind CSS styles by default.
+It works only if Tailwind UI is configured in Gatsby.
+But only in development mode.
+It won't work in production.